drewsamsen/sr-cards-api/docs/api-overview.md

 - `GET /api/decks/slug/:slug`: Get a specific deck by slug
 - `GET /api/decks/slug/:slug/review`: Get a random card that is either new or due for review from a deck
 - `POST /api/decks`: Create a new deck
-- `PUT /api/decks/:id`: Update a deck
+- `PATCH /api/decks/:id`: Update a deck
 - `DELETE /api/decks/:id`: Delete a deck

 ### Cards